cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-odyssey.md

 Odyssey is a [semi-untethered jailbreak](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"}, meaning it requires a app to re-apply the exploit after a reboot.
 Click the link to learn more.
 {:.notice--info}

+A10(X) devices on on iOS 13.5.1 - 13.7 may experience reliability issues with Odyssey.
+We recommend using [checkra1n](/checkra1n)
+{: .notice--info}

 If you are already jailbroken with unc0ver, make sure to properly [remove it](removing-u0) {:.notice--danger}